ghj95/portfolio/_pages/about.md

   </div>

   <div>
     This project <strong>implements Q-learning to solve the Frozen Lake environment</strong> from <strong>OpenAI Gymnasium</strong>, illustrating core reinforcement learning principles.
-Using a table-based approach with <strong>NumPy<strong>, the agent learns optimal paths through a grid to reach the goal while avoiding holes.
-The implementation integrates a <strong>dynamic learning rate<strong> and an <strong>epsilon-greedy strategy<strong> that gradually shifts from exploration to exploitation, highlighting the contrast between deterministic and stochastic environments.
+Using a table-based approach with <strong>NumPy<s/trong>, the agent learns optimal paths through a grid to reach the goal while avoiding holes.
+The implementation integrates a <strong>dynamic learning rate</strong> and an <strong>epsilon-greedy strategy</strong> that gradually shifts from exploration to exploitation, highlighting the contrast between deterministic and stochastic environments.
   </div>
 </div>